-County/City: Nevada County Three-Year Program and Expenditure Plan Annual Update Annual Revenue and Expenditure Report Local Mental Health Director Name: County Auditor-Controller / City Financial Officer Phebe Bell, MSW Name: Marcia L. Salter Telephone Number: (530) 470-2784 Telephone Number: (530) 265-1251 E-Mail: Phebe.Bell@co.nevada.ca.us E-mail: Marcia.Salter@co.nevada.ca.us Local Mental Health Mailing Address: 500 Crown Point Circle, STE 120 Grass Valley, CA 95945 Act (MHSA), including Welfare and Institutions Code (WIC): 9 of the California Code of Regulations sections 3400 and 3 an approved plan or update and that MHSA funds will only bact.
-Other than funds placed in a reserve in accordance wit e that the foregoing and the attached update/revenue and Local Mental Health Director (PRINT) Signature Date I hereby certify that for the fiscal year ended June 30, 2020 local Mental Health Services (MHS) Fund (WIC 5892(f)); and annually by an independent auditor and the most recent aud 30, I further certify that for the fiscal year enderecorded as revenues in the local MHS Fund; that County/Ciby the Board of Supervisors and recorded in compliance with WIC section 5891(a), in that local MHS funds may not be that the County/City has maintained an interest-bearing that the County's/City's financial statements are audited it report is dated for the fiscal year ended June ad June 30,, the State MHSA distributions were ity MHSA expenditures and transfers out were appropriated in such appropriations; and that the County/City has complied be loaned to a county general fund or any other county fund.
-Marcia L. Salter Signature Date County Auditor Controller / City Financial Officer (PRINT) - -
+County/City: Nevada County Three-Year Program and Expenditure Plan Annual Update Annual Revenue and Expenditure Report Local Mental Health Director Name: County Auditor-Controller / City Financial Officer Phebe Bell, MSW Name: Marcia L. Salter Telephone Number: (530) 470-2784 Telephone Number: (530) 265-1251 E-Mail: Phebe.Bell@co.nevada.ca.us E-mail: Marcia.Salter@co.nevada.ca.us Local Mental Health Mailing Address: 500 Crown Point Circle, STE 120 Grass Valley, CA 95945 or as directed by the State Department of Health Care Serv Accountability Commission, and that all expenditures are confused (MHSA), including Welfare and Institutions Code (WIC) 9 of the California Code of Regulations sections 3400 and 3 an approved plan or update and that MHSA funds will only Act.
+Other than funds placed in a reserve in accordance will serve in accordance will serve in accordance will be served in a serve in accordance will serve in accordance will be served in a server in accordance will be onsistent with the requirements of the Mental Health Services sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 3410.
+I further certify that all expenditures are consistent with be used for programs specified in the Mental Health Services ith an approved plan, any funds allocated to a county which and specified in WIC section 5892(h), shall revert to the state to are years.
+Phebe Bell, MSW Local Mental Health Director (PRINT) Signature Date local Mental Health Services (MHS) Fund (WIC 5892(f)); ar annually by an independent auditor and the most recent aug 30, I further certify that for the fiscal year end recorded as revenues in the local MHS Fund; that County/O by the Board of Supervisors and recorded in compliance wi with WIC section 5891(a), in that local MHS funds may not dit report is dated for the fiscal year ended June led June 30,, the State MHSA distributions were City MHSA expenditures and transfers out were appropriated ith such appropriations; and that the County/City has complied be loaned to a county general fund or any other county fund. the that the foregoing, and if there is a revenue and expenditure Marcia L. Salter County Auditor Controller / City Financial Officer (PRINT) Signature Date